FrDH/mmenu-js/README.md

 ================

 The best jQuery plugin for app look-alike on- and off-canvas menus with sliding submenus for your website and webapp.
 It is very customizable through a wide range of options, extensions and add-ons and it will always fit your needs.<br />
-Demos, a tutorial, documentation and support: http://mmenu.frebsite.nl
+Demos, tutorials, documentation and support: http://mmenu.frebsite.nl

 <img src="http://mmenu.frebsite.nl/img/preview-3.png" alt="jQuery mmenu" width="100%" />